 W.L.
 Mills Conference Center

 This 46th annual favorite benefits the Boys & Girls Club of the Smoky Mountains and will bring the warmth of the holiday season into your heart.
 Not only are there countless Christmas trees donned in the season’s finest, of course, but also wreaths, a gingerbread house competition, a children’s craft and play area, ongoing live entertainment, and photos with Santa Claus.
-Highlights also include a Candy Canes and Cocktails gala in the evening on Nov.
-26 and Breakfast with Santa Nov.
-30.

 Snow Tubing at Ober Gatlinburg